Flared/python-purple/README.md

 See [simpleclient.py](examples/simpleclient.py) for usage examples.

 # Roadmap
+- [ ] Use kwargs for all callbacks.
 - [ ] Strings should be used instead of bytes wherever it makes sense.

 # Changelog